sylvainDNS/react-training-workshop/docs/FirstStep.md

 To succeed in this step, you will have to convert all class components contained in `./src/Component` & `./src/App.js` with some constraints.

+When you think your work is correct, run `yarn test`.
+The integration tests will check that the components are still working as intended.

 #### Constraints

 These constraints must be used every day in each of your developments.